-A High Court judge has decided to take no further action against two lawyers who were accused of using litigation as a strategy to stop the deportation of a criminal they represented.
+A High Court judge has decided to take no further action against two lawyers over their conduct of litigation aimed at preventing the deportation of a criminal they represented. *

 Mr Justice David Keane said there were “serious failings” in March 2016 concerning the bringing of an ex parte (one side only represented) application on behalf of Polish man Thomas Bebenek.

 He said this lead to the immigration and asylum system being undermined and the High Court’s scarce resources being taken up with a “wholly unsubstantiated case that was entirely without merit”.

 Were it not for the principle of equality before the law, he believed it would have been appropriate to admonish both lawyers, even after taking into account mitigating factors including junior counsel’s apology and lack of experience, and the fact neither lawyer had ever come to the adverse attention of the court before or since.